Dysrhythmic/Watchtower/README.md

 ## Features
 - Logs metadata from the latest Telegram message for each channel on startup to prove connectivity
 - Forwards all new messages to the provided Discord webhook(s) or Telegram channel(s)
-- Automatically splits long messages into 2000-character chunks (Discord character limit)
+- Automatically splits long messages into chunks: 2000 characters for Discord, 4096 for Telegram messages, 1024 for Telegram media captions
 - Includes attached media and reply context in messages
-- Telegram channels can be set in `restricted_mode` to only forward safe text files (txt, log, csv, json, xml, yaml, md, sql) and block malicious/explicit media
+- Telegram channels can be set in `restricted_mode` to only forward safe text files and block all other media (images, videos, executables, etc.)
 - For each destination, all channels have their own keyword filtering and other configuration for the most flexible routing control
 - Enhanced message parser with two modes: trim lines from ends or keep only first N lines
 - OCR integration for Telegram messages to run keyword filters against extracted text
 - Attachment keyword checking for safe text-based files (enabled by default, validates both extension and MIME type)
 - Configuration validation with duplicate destination detection and helpful warnings about default values
 - RSS feed monitoring support
-- Comprehensive test suite with 282 tests covering unit and integration scenarios
+- Comprehensive test suite with 309 tests covering unit and integration scenarios
+- Telegram polling every 5 minutes to catch messages missed during downtime or event handler failures
+- Message retry queue with exponential backoff (5s, 10s, 20s) for failed deliveries
+- Rate limit handling for both Discord and Telegram with pre-emptive waiting
+- Graceful shutdown with cleanup of temporary files and metrics persistence
 - Lightweight for compatibility running on devices with limited storage capacity such as a Raspberry Pi

 ## Requirements
-- Python 3.8+
+- Python 3.9+
 - Telegram API credentials ([get them here](https://my.telegram.org/apps))
 - Discord webhook URL(s) (edit channel -> integrations -> webhooks)
 - (Optional) EasyOCR for OCR-based filtering